 Taxation of the digitalized economy: Commitment to the rapid finalization and implementation of Pillar 1, which seeks to reform global tax rules to address the challenges of the digitalized economy, to address profit shifting and ensure that multinational corporations are taxed more fairly in the countries where they generate revenue.

-Strengthen measures to effectively tax ultrahigh-net-worth individuals: Support the effective and internationally coordinated minimum taxation of high-net worth individuals to reduce inequality and generate additional revenue for investments in socio-economic development and a just transition towards environmentally sustainable economies and societies for all.
-Advocate for coordinated global efforts to implement fair, effective and progressive taxation policies targeting (ultrahigh-net-worth individuals).
+Strengthen measures to effectively tax ultrahigh-net-worth individuals: Support and internationally coordinate the effective taxation of high-net-worth individuals with the aim to reduce inequality and generate additional revenue for investments in socio-economic development and a just transition towards environmentally sustainable economies and societies for all.
+Advocate for coordinated global efforts to implement fair, effective and progressive taxation policies targeting ultrahigh-net-worth individuals.

 Support to the Addis Tax Initiative (ATI) beyond 2025: Support the work of the newly established task force within ATI to formulate a renewed mandate for ATI beyond 2025.
 ATI partner countries still face persistent challenges in effectively mobilising domestic revenues.
 As a multi-stakeholder partnership, the ATI plays an essential role in fostering collective action to improve tax systems in light of recognised gaps in development finance.